Cannabis & Sleep

 • Increased Risk of Mental Health Issues (Depression, Anxiety)

-The quality of our sleep is deeply interconnecting with nearly every other aspect of our health, and can be substantially influenced by our sleeping environment.
-Individuals hoping to treat sleep disturbance should begin by identifying any relevant factors and predispositions that may be contributing to a poor night’s sleep.
+The quality of our sleep is deeply interconnected with nearly every other aspect of our health, and can be substantially influenced by our sleeping environment.
+Individuals hoping to treat sleep disorders, including insomnia with cannabis, should begin by identifying any relevant factors and predispositions that may be contributing to a poor night’s sleep.
 These can include:

 • Age (60 and over)